Procedure gallery View patient results

 Moles are common skin growths that vary in size, shape, texture and pigmentation.
-They can appear anywhere on the face or body at any life stage.
-While many moles cause no concern, some individuals choose to have benign moles or skin lesions removed for cosmetic reasons or due to irritation, catching or rubbing.
-Where appropriate, non-surgical options such as laser treatment may be considered for the removal of selected benign lesions.
+Theycan appear anywhere on the face or body at any life stage.
+While many Moles cause no concern, some individuals choose to have benign Moles or skin lesions removed for cosmetic reasons or due to irritation, catching or rubbing.
+Where appropriate, non-surgical options such as laser treatment may be considered for the removal of benign lesions.

 Non-Surgical Mole Removal Options